Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Social Welfare Maximization

-Proposition \ref{prop_comm} establishes that full information disclosure is the optimal information structure if the payoff state is common and $H$ is symmetric.
-In the following example, we analyze the optimal information structure for social welfare maximization when the payoff states are correlated, but not necessarily common, and the game payoff matrix $H$ is asymmetric.
+Proposition \ref{prop_comm} establishes that full information disclosure is the optimal information structure among all possible information structures if the payoff state is common and $H$ is symmetric.
+In the following example, we analyze the discrepancy between the optimal objective value obtained by solving the SDP in \eqref{eq:mod1}-\eqref{eq:mod2} and full information disclosure, as we gradually relax the assumptions of Proposition \ref{prop_comm}.
+In particular, we allow partially correlated payoff states, and asymmetric game coefficients $H$.

-{\bf Example (Asymmetric payoffs and correlated payoff states):} We define an asymmetric payoff matrix $H$ by determining its off-diagonal elements using a uniformly distributed random variable $U_{i,j}$, for $i,j \in N$ with range $[-1,1]$,